'Dead woman walking': May clings to power

 Pressure from all sides

-May called the vote three years earlier than required by law, with the aim of sweeping an even greater majority for her party before Brexit talks in just eight days to take the country out of the European Union.
+May called the general election three years earlier than required by law, with the aim of sweeping an even greater majority for her party before Brexit talks in just eight days to take the country out of the EU.

 But a dismal campaign has left the Prime Minister fending off a mutiny in her own party.
 Conservative MPs are publicly airing their anger, some calling for her ouster and others demanding radical change in her style of leadership.

-Ruth Davidson, the leader of the Conservatives in Scotland, told the BBC she had words with May over the DUP's record on LGBT rights.
+Ruth Davidson, the leader of the Conservatives in Scotland, who is a lesbian, told the BBC she had words with May over the DUP's record on LGBT rights.

-"I asked for a categoric assurance that if any deal or scoping deal was done with the DUP there would be absolutely no rescission of LGBTI rights in the rest of the UK, in Great Britain, and that we would use any influence that we had to advance LGBTI rights in Northern Ireland," said the MP, who is a lesbian.

-"It's an issue very close to my heart and one that I wanted categoric assurances from the Prime Minister on, and I received [them]."

-Pressure is now also coming from the public.
-A petition on Change.org had more than half a million signatures by Saturday afternoon, calling for May's resignation over her alliance with the DUP.

-However, Defense Secretary Michael Fallon said on the Andrew Marr show he believed the Conservative Party and the DUP will be able to hold together in government.
+Defense Secretary Michael Fallon said on the Andrew Marr show he believed the Conservative Party and the DUP will be able to hold together in government.
 "They (the DUP) are going to support us on the big Brexit, economic and security issues facing this country," he said.

+On Sunday, May appointed former BBC journalist Damien Green as First Secretary of State -- effectively May's deputy Prime Minister -- in a reshuffle of her cabinet.
+Many key positions were unchanged.

-May's new chief of staff will be Gavin Barwell, a former MP who was ousted from his south London constituency as a result of Labour's unexpectedly strong showing in the election.
+Her new chief of staff will be Gavin Barwell, a former MP who was ousted from his south London constituency as a result of Labour's unexpectedly strong showing in the election.
 May said that he would bring "considerable experience" to the post.